TheresaLui/SelfHelpContent_v2/articles/microsoft.costmanagement/query-costanalysis-nulls.md

 "Not applicable" is shown when a value is empty.
 Here are a few reasons you might see "not applicable":

 1. Tenant resources, which aren’t deployed within a subscription, will not have a resource group.
 This is expected.
 To validate this, download the data and review the ResourceId column.
 2. Classic resources do not have a resource group.
 If you see a non-classic resource without a resource group, please contact support.
 3. Purchases do not have a subscription, resource group, or resource.
 All of these values will show "not applicable".
 To validate that this amount is from a purchase, switch to the **Invoice details** view and look at for a charge type of "purchase".

 You may see an "unassigned" location for services which are not configured with a specific location.
 They may be global services, as an example.

 "Others" is used in 2 contexts.
 A lowercase "others" resource group represents a missing or empty resource group.
 These are typically for classic resources.
 If you see "Others" as the last item in a chart that is grouped by a specific property, it represents all the remaining groups that aren't shown.
 Switch to the table view and set granularity to **None** to view all groups.

-## **Recommended documents**
+## **Recommended Documents**

 * [Explore and analyze costs with cost analysis](https://docs.microsoft.com/azure/cost-management/quick-acm-cost-analysis)
 * [Query API for rich reporting](https://docs.microsoft.com/rest/api/cost-management/query)